ccarabine/payrollapp/docs/user_manual.md

 ![screenshot Employee pay for week selected report](/docs/images/features/feature_3_2.PNG)
 </details><br>

-If there is no record, a error message will be displayed
+If there is no record, an error message will be displayed

 “No payroll record found for employee number: xx in xx”*